Frequently Asked Questions

 Do I need to purchase a warranty?

-Three year warranties are recommended for our higher end laptops and are bundled in with the Lenovo models sold at the bookstore.
-When purchasing computers elsewhere, students should weigh the cost of the additional warranty against the replacement cost of the computer.
+We recommend you weigh the cost of the additional warranty against the replacement cost of the computer.
 Accidental damage insurance is also highly recommended as student use tends to be especially hard on laptops.
-Accidental damage protection is bundled in the Lenovo models sold at the bookstore.
-Having warranty protection with a local service provider will insure that you will have minimal time without your computer should there be a problem, and that there will not be unplanned costs.
+Having warranty protection will insure that you will have minimal time without your computer should there be a problem, and that there will not be unplanned costs.

 My department does not have a specific recommendation, what type computer should I have?

 Any of the basic computer configurations that Radford University recommends should fit your needs as a general student.
 Radford University makes every effort to ensure that commonly used student applications run on both the windows platform and the Mac platform.
 Despite our efforts, we cannot guarantee that every software application used on campus by instructors will run on both.
 There are rare occasions where applications may only run on a PC, generally in departments that do not have a specific computer requirement.
 On-campus computer labs are available for you to use some software that you may not have on your personal computer.

-Why should I purchase a Lenovo or Apple computer from the Radford University bookstore (Operated by Follett Corporation)?
+Why should I consider purchasing an Apple computer from the Radford University bookstore (Operated by Follett Corporation)?

-Benefits of purchasing a recommended Lenovo or Apple computer: on campus warranty support w/ use of loaner if needed (limited numbers available) and special discount pricing.
+Benefits of purchasing a recommended Apple computer is the on-campus warranty support with the use of a loaner laptop if needed (limited numbers available) and special discount pricing.

 Should I shop around?